ThomasBeresford-0/Real_Time_Weather_App/README.md

 ## Overview

 The Real-Time Weather App is a simple web application that allows users to search for the current weather in any city.
-It utilizes a weather API to fetch and display live weather data, including temperature, humidity, and weather conditions.
+It utilises a weather API to fetch and display live weather data, including temperature, humidity, and weather conditions.

 ## Features